tp/tsaga/docs/testing.md

 Assertions on the final state are only possible when you provide a reducer.

-Only the provided top level properties of the expected states are checked.
+Only the provided top-level properties of the expected states are checked.
-This allows you to test certain sub states without providing your full state.
+This allows you to test individual sub states without providing your full state.

 Example